egg883/Egglington-Discord-bot/README.md

 # Egglington-Discord-bot
 This discord bot Is a multi purpose bot that can be used for moderation, server, games, and roblox

 This bot is a **WORK IN PROGRESS** and will be updated frequently!
-So make sure to check back for updates so you don't miss anything major
-This bot is just a personal project that gives me something todo It is in early support and bugs and code r not optimized.
-I will be as active as i can
+So make sure to check back for updates so you don't miss anything major, This bot is just a personal project that gives me something todo It is in early support and bugs and code r not optimized.
+I will be as active as i can.

-If you'd like to give feedback or maybe suggestions consider making a pull request or joining my discord link is down below.
-Egglington is Public to anyone to rewrite, use as their own bot As long as credit is given.
+If you'd like to give feedback or maybe suggestions consider making a pull request or joining my discord link is down below, Egglington is Public to anyone to rewrite, use as their own bot As long as credit is given.

 # https://discord.gg/AUevumCwXj